 I can cope with moping up a bit of paint now and again for a payoff like that.

 Leaf painting is as fancy or simple as she wants it.
 Though she’s now quite an accomplished little artist, she often likes to stick to painting single colours on her leaves.
 Sometimes this is in a pattern, sometimes just a great big blob of colour.
 Whatever she wants is fine.

 I often (if she’ll let me!) paint a leaf or two myself, just to demonstrate some other techniques or patterns she might want to try.
 Though mostly I’m ignored, and my leaves designated to the ‘not very good’ pile!
 Children are nothing if not honest…

-Leaf painting is a lovely activity to do on the spur of the moment – there’s very little preparation needed, and while the finished leaves won’t keep, you can still use them for a whole heap of further crafts.
+Leaf painting is a lovely activity to do on the spur of the moment.
+There’s very little preparation needed and supplies are free!
+While the finished leaves won’t keep forever, you can still use them for a whole heap of further crafts.
 A few of our favourites are:

 Looking for more nature play ideas?
 Check out some of our other posts!

 Pin this for later!

 Want to bookmark this post for later?
 Save it to Pinterest!